wdanilo/luna-rfcs/text/0000-new-syntax.md

 Types as Classes
 ----------------
+The following chapter describes the replacement for the currently used concept of _classes_.
+We have been always dreaming about true dependent typed language and the way classes currently work stands on the way to achieve the dreams.
+The change is, however, not as drastic as it seems.
+It is rather a process of extending the current model to provide more fine grained control over the objects and types.

 Luna is an Object Oriented programming language.
 It provides the notion of objects and methods so at first glance, Luna types may seem like conventional _classes_ from traditional object-oriented languages.
 However, these concepts